-SB 662 / HB 977- Virtual Currency Kiosk Businesses by Sen. Burton/Rep. Steele failed.
-SB 662 died in its last committee while the House bill was never heard in committee.
+SB 662/ SB 1182 - Virtual Currency Kiosk Businesses by Sen. Burton failed.
+SB 622 died in its last committee whereas SB 1182 died in its first committee stop.

 This bill establishes a regulatory framework for virtual currency kiosk businesses and provides protections for users of the kiosks by requiring such businesses to register with the Office of Financial Regulation (OFR), requiring certain disclosures, restricting the name under which such business may transact, and providing penalties for specified violations of the part.
 The Legislative intent of the bill is, in summary, to reduce unlawful and fraudulent activities.
 The bill provides the OFR is responsible for supervising virtual currency kiosk businesses and authorizes the Financial Services Commission (the "Commission") to adopt rules to regulate them.